-Find out how symptoms of advanced cervical cancer are treated.
+Find out about treatments for the symptoms of advanced cervical cancer.

 Advanced cervical cancer means that a cancer that began in the cervix has spread to at least one other part of the body, such as the liver, lungs or bones.